imagekit-developer/imagekit-java/README.md

 **5. Update File Details**

-Accepts an object specifying the parameters to be used to update file details.
+Accepts an object of class `FileUpdateRequest` specifying the parameters to be used to update file details.
 All parameters specified in the [documentation here] (https://docs.imagekit.io/api-reference/media-api/update-file-details) can be passed as-is with the correct values to get the results.

 ```java
 List<String> tags = new ArrayList<>();